Relief of South America and minerals. Landforms of South America

 2. The area of the mainland is 18 million square meters. km.

-3. The mainland is washed by the waters of the Indian Ocean.
+3. The continent is washed by the waters of the Indian Ocean.

 4. separated from the mainland North America Panama Canal.